 “Politicians are only in it for the money and power”.
-This accusation often comes from voters in random comment sections, but more importantly, it is also a popular stance among members of civil organizations.
-Those who are spending years and years fighting selflessly for a cause they believe in find it difficult to accept that politicians often do the same – and they have more power.
+This is a common accusation from the public.
+It is also a popular stance among members of civil organisations.
+Those who spend years—even decades— fighting selflessly for a cause they believe in find it difficult to accept that politicians often do the same, and often with more power.

-On paper, both civil organizations and politicians fight for the same thing: to better their society.
-But often, tensions between them can spiral out of control, hurting both the organizations and the politicians, and the causes they fight for.
-In Hungarian politics, I have seen countless examples of civil organizations self-sabotaging by refusing to cooperate with parties that fight for the same thing.
+On paper, both civil organisations and politicians fight for the same thing: the betterment of society.
+But often, tensions between them can spiral out of control, hurting both the organisations and the politicians, not to mention the causes they are fighting for.
+In Hungarian politics, for example, there are countless examples of civil organisations self-sabotaging by refusing to cooperate with parties that are fighting for the same thing.